esp-rs/std-training/book/src/03_3_2_http_client.md

 ## Troubleshooting

-- `missing WiFi name/password`: ensure that you've configured `cfg.toml` according to `cfg.toml.example` - a common problem is that package name and config section name don't match.
+- `missing WiFi name/password`: ensure that you've configured `cfg.toml` according to `cfg.toml.example` - a common problem is that the package name and config section name don't match.

 ```toml
 # Cargo.toml